I Love Lisa: Cultural references

 The title plays on the American television sitcom I Love Lucy.
 The song "Monster Mash" by Bobby "Boris" Pickett bookends the episode, which begins on Valentine's Day and ends on President's Day (Marty, the disk jockey on KBBL, played the wrong record.)
 Ned Flanders serenades his wife, Maude, to Rod Stewart's "Da Ya Think I'm Sexy?"
 (1979).
 The orchestral version of Tony Bennett's "Stranger in Paradise" can be heard in an Itchy and Scratchy cartoon.
 The name of the cartoon, "My Bloody Valentine", is a reference to the band of the same name.
 Homer's conscience, which tells him that stealing is wrong, speaks with the voice of Droopy.

-Principal Skinner's flashback is based on Apocalypse Now (1979), with Laurence Fishburne and Frederic Forrest's characters visible in the background.
+Principal Skinner's flashback is an homage to Apocalypse Now (1979), with Laurence Fishburne and Frederic Forrest's characters visible in the background.
 President Bill Clinton and first lady Hillary Clinton appear in the audience of Krusty's anniversary show.
 Krusty shows a clip of Robert Frost reading "Stopping by Woods on a Snowy Evening" on his show, where Krusty dumps snow on him (Frost: "We discussed this, and I said 'no.) Another clip shows Krusty singing "Break On Through (To the Other Side)".

 The Presidents' Day pageant opens with a "tribute to our lesser known Presidents," among them John Tyler, Zachary Taylor, Millard Fillmore, Rutherford B. Hayes, and William Henry Harrison, who mentions that "I died in 30 days!"
 During the segment, the children on stage sing "You won’t find our faces on dollars or on cents!" and "We are the adequate, forgettable, occasionally regrettable caretaker presidents of the U.S.A.!", a reference the general obscurity and ineffectiveness of 19th century Presidents.
 Backstage, Lisa tries to apologize to Ralph, who says "Leave me alone!
 I need to play George Washington!" while donning the dress of Franklin Roosevelt.

 During the re-enactment of the assassination of Abraham Lincoln at the school pageant, Bart, playing John Wilkes Booth, says "Hasta la vista, Abie!", in reference to Terminator 2: Judgment Day.
 The scene of Chief Wiggum sitting behind Krusty at an adult movie theater and Krusty asking "Is this a bust?" is a reference to Paul Reubens' arrest for masturbating at a pornographic movie theater in Sarasota, Florida.
 The positioning of Krusty's hands on his face as he watches the movie is an homage to a similar scene in Taxi Driver (1976).
+The Krusty Anniversary Special was based on the annual Johnny Carson Tonight Show anniversary episodes as well as most of the skits and video clips.